✓ Updated March 2026

 Rental Car

-Renting a car offers the most flexibility to explore Moorea's interior, including the pineapple plantations and Belvedere Lookout.
-It's ideal for families or groups wanting to set their own pace and visit multiple sites in a day.
+Renting a car offers the most freedom to explore Moorea's interior, including pineapple plantations and Belvedere Lookout.
+It's ideal for families or groups wanting to set their own pace and reach more remote beaches.

 Scooter Rental